Barnwell: The 233 players who could win NFL MVP in 2019

 That player is also going to need to hit some significant number as part of a very successful team defense.
 Taylor's Giants went 14-2 while allowing 14.8 points per game, the second-fewest total in the league.
 Taylor also became just the second player in the brief (official) history of the sack statistic to top 20 sacks in a single season, after Mark Gastineau hit 22.0 sacks in 1984.

-The record currently stands at 22.5 sacks, and an MVP-winning edge rusher would almost certainly have to re-set that mark.
+The record currently stands at 22.5 sacks, and an MVP-winning edge rusher would almost certainly have to surpass that mark.
 Before the 2017 season, Khalil Mack and Von Miller speculated that they could each rack up 30 sacks in a single campaign.
 I laid out why that was unlikely at the time, but 25 sacks is more plausible and would still be a dramatic increase on the old record.

+Josina Anderson, Damien Woody and Mike Tannenbaum make their early picks for the 2019 NFL MVP.

 Let's use Mack as an example.
-He finishes his 2019 season by traveling to Lambeau, hosting the Chiefs in a primetime game, and then traveling to Minnesota for a Week 17 tilt with the Vikings.
+He finishes his 2019 season by traveling to Lambeau, hosting the Chiefs in a prime-time game, and then traveling to Minnesota for a Week 17 tilt with the Vikings.
 If Mack gets to 25 sacks, dominates Patrick Mahomes on national television, and then comes up with a big play or two in the finale to push the Bears into the playoffs, he would get some votes.

 Candidates (31): Ezekiel Ansah, Michael Bennett, Joey Bosa, DeForest Buckner, Calais Campbell, Bradley Chubb, Frank Clark, Jadeveon Clowney, Fletcher Cox, Aaron Donald, Carlos Dunlap, Trey Flowers, Dee Ford, Myles Garrett, Everson Griffen, Cameron Heyward, Akiem Hicks, Justin Houston, Jerry Hughes, Danielle Hunter, Melvin Ingram, Chandler Jones, Cameron Jordan, Ryan Kerrigan, DeMarcus Lawrence, Khalil Mack, Von Miller, Yannick Ngakoue, Za'Darius Smith, J.J.
 Watt, T.J.
 Watt